xopxe/ahsm/README.md

 }
 ```

-Of course, you can add behavior with `entry`, `exit` and `doo` functions if you want to use it as part of your sate machine.
+Of course, you can add behavior with `entry`, `exit` and `doo` functions if you want to use it as part of your state machine.
 Such a composite state is the standard way a state machine is reused.
 Typically, a library will return a composite state, and the user will require it and then use it in its own state machine.
 The events to feed the embedded machine will be found in the events table.

 ### Integrate with your application